thinkshout/thinkshout/_case_studies/uchi.md

     section-description: |
       The existing site’s information architecture made it difficult for staff to update content as their needs changed and course offerings expanded, and a cumbersome back-end made the updating process tedious.
 A messy admin interface and excess of content types cluttered the content creation experience.
 The University of Chicago needed to simplify this process while also improving the user experience by making the site easier for students to navigate and search for content.

-      In just six months - one of the tightest timelines we’ve ever faced - our team turned this site around and delivered the new face of the University of Chicago Graham School.
+      In just six months, our team turned this site around and delivered the new face of the University of Chicago Graham School.

   - section-image: "/assets/images/work/uchi/TS-Case-Studies-UChicago-Homepage-Example-3.png"
     section-image-alt: "University of Chicago Graham School Home page on mobile and desktop screens"